Find out more about how the FSIF can help fund Cymru Premier League Clubs

 |Ball stop netting5||Yes|

 - 1If you need to provide floodlights to meet the membership conditions of your league, you are eligible to apply for a grant towards installing the floodlights or towards improving the floodlights if this is necessary because your club has been promoted.
-Replacement of bulbs and other maintenance operations are not eligible for support but the replacement of very old, defective systems would be considered.
-Second-hand systems might be considered subject to independent structural and electrical reports.
+Replacement of bulbs and other maintenance operations are not eligible for support.
+The FSIF will only consider applications for the replacement of existing floodlight systems with a new LED system once the existing has reached the end of its ‘usable-life’.
+The FSIF considers the end of ‘usable life’ to be when a system is deemed to have failed via independent testing and replacement parts can no longer be economically sourced.
+Applications to the FSIF for replacement floodlights must provide a condition report from a suitably qualified independent lighting consultant confirming system failure.
 Mobile floodlights are not eligible.

 - 2Car and coach parking/access roads will only be considered eligible if the works are required to improve access to the ground for disabled spectators, and/or to satisfy statutory requirements imposed by the local planning authority/Highways Authority, and/or to resolve a specific issue relating to health and safety.

 - 3Permanent buildings only with planning permission.
 Players' and directors' exclusive bars are not eligible.